 It’s also far quicker than conventional printing.
 You no longer need to wait for the ink on your pieces to dry, as the UV ink dries through a photomechanical process.
 It’s almost instantaneous, so you can get more done in less time.

 Because of its speed, UV printing is also an incredibly cost-effective method.
 Think about it; you’re clearly saving money through the faster drying times.
 However, there are also big savings to be made by removing the need for aqueous coatings, which are necessary for conventional ink to dry faster and not smear.
 UV printing requires no coatings.

 In addition, UV printing often provides a more vibrant finish, as the UV lights give the ink no time to soak into the paper.
 Photorealistic printing is more than achievable, so whether you’re creating an external sign or a stack of beautiful business cards, your customers are sure to be pleased with the final result.

-Take a walk down a high street and you’ll notice that shop signs are becoming more attractive and high-end.
-This is because UV printers are now able to create graphics with very high resolutions, making the quality of the print far better than it ever could be with more traditional printing methods, like screen printing.
+And, as technology advances, UV printers are producing graphics with increasingly high resolutions, making the quality of print far better than it could ever be with more traditional printing methods, such as screen printing.

-Of course, UV printing is versatile and can be used for a wide variety of jobs, from branding beer bottles to creating lavish business cards.
+Of course, UV printing is versatile and can be used for a wide variety of jobs, from branding bottle beers to creating lavish business cards, and everything in between.
 Ultimately, if you need to print on unusual or uncoated materials, UV printing is the most effective way to get fantastic results.